dolthub/docs/content/getting-started/reading.md

 library(DBI)
 ```

-We can no instantiate a connection object and start checking out the data:
+We can now instantiate a connection object and start checking out the data:

 ```text
 con <- dbConnect(MySQL(),